BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 ---
-title: Profiles | PDMPublisher for SOLIDWORKS
+title: Publish Profiles | PDMPublisher for SOLIDWORKS
-description: Create, select, rename, export, import, share, and delete reusable PDMPublisher for SOLIDWORKS profiles. ms.date: 08/23/2026 ms.topic: how-to
+description: Create, select, rename, export, import, share, and delete reusable Publish profiles in PDMPublisher for SOLIDWORKS. ms.date: 09/15/2026 ms.topic: how-to
 bbsProductName: PDMPublisher for SOLIDWORKS
 bbsProductHref: pdmpublishersolidworks.html
 ---

-# Profiles
+# Publish Profiles

-A profile is a reusable set of PDMPublisher settings.
-Use profiles to switch between workflows without rebuilding the Options, Annotations, and Conditions configuration each time.
+A Publish profile is a reusable combination of Publish settings, Annotations, and Conditions.
+Use profiles to switch between export workflows without rebuilding those sections each time.

-This feature belongs to **PDMPublisher for SOLIDWORKS**.
+This profile family belongs to **PDMPublisher for SOLIDWORKS**.
 The PDM task stores its settings in a task definition and does not use add-in profiles.
+Save As New, Property Doctor, and Smart Pack and Go have separate profile families documented with those commands.

 ![PDMPublisher profile toolbar](/images/pdmpublisher/solidworks/profile-toolbar.png)